selketjah/selketjah.github.io/_posts/work_in_progress/2019-10-12-what-is-a-decision.md

 ### Alternatives

-To start with, the concept of `multiple things you can select from are available for the same decision`.
-Whether it is called an `option`, a `possibility` or an `alternative`, they all try to express the same concept:

-a path that will lead to a different outcome.
-Or to use the definition of the textbook:
+To start with, the concept of `things you can select from` can be found in all three of the definitions.
+Whether it is called an `option`, a `possibility` or an `alternative`, they all try to express the same idea: there are multiple things available that you can choose from, or to use the definition of the textbook:

 ```
-available courses of action that the person believes would lead to different futures.
+Alternatives/Options are available courses of action that the person believes would lead to different futures.
 ```

-### Resources
+An option is defined here as something that will lead to a different future, which makes a lot of sense.
+If all your options have the same outcome, it doesn't matter which one you pick.
+When it doesn't matter which one you pick, you don't have a decision to make.

-And secondly, you have to boil them down to one.
+All three also give an indication that you have to boil the options down to one.
+So, this implies that there is always more than one option available.
+This is true when you think about it in this way: not making a decision is always an option.
+(We will get more into this in part II, making quality decisions)

+### Irrevocable allocation of resources

+The second part of the definition talks about `irrevocable allocation of resources`.
+What this means is that there is a cost in being wrong.
+Undoing your decision will cost to lose time, money or energy.
+This is important to determine whether or not a person has made a decision.
+Think back on all those New Years resolutions...
+All those to-do's made on the first day of the year and most of them will never even start with the resolution.
+Declaring that you have made a decision is cheap, in order to actually make one, you need to put your money, euh, I mean resource, where your mouth is!

 ## A decision can be ...